talpor/talpor-dev-handbook/docs/development/index.md

 schedule *pre-* and *post-meetings* where you review what was done and what will be done now.

-Always keep in mind:
+What you should do to onboard the project:

+- Set up [Slack](http://www.slack.com) for real time communication with the client.
+  This involves going to [Slack](http://www.slack.com) and create an account with the name of the product or company (i.e. [http://talpor.slack.com](http://talpor.slack.com)).
+- Set up a board on [Trello](http://www.trello.com) in the talPor organization to track what is being done on the project.
+Create the recommended lists from our [Trello section](methodology/trello.md) of the methodology docs.
-- Use tools to aid your communication.
-Set up [Slack] for real time communication with the client, set up [Trello] to track what is being done.
-Use the integrations between your tools, for example Slack-Trello integration can be useful to notify the client new changes are up.
+- Use the integrations between your tools, for example Slack-Trello integration can be useful to notify the client new changes are deployed.
+- Schedule a fixed day and time for the weekly meeting with your client.

-- Schedule your client meetings. **Be on time**.
+  **Be on time**.
 If you are being dilligent about keeping your communication paths open, meetings should be just a summary of what was done and what is going to be worked on during the week.

-- **Avoid using meetings for testing and bug reports**.
-Forward problems to the right communication channels.
-This helps keep meetings straightforward, and helps you keep track of what needs to be done.
+- Schedule meetings with your teammates before and after the weekly meeting.
+  Details on what to do at each of these meetings can be found in the [Meeting section](methodology/meetings.md) of the Methodology docs.
 ### Methodology

 For our development process we use an agile methodology.
 Our methodology draws